|Email: Romain dot Chenet at warwick dot ac dot uk|

 - Director of Undergraduate Studies for first-year students

 I joined the Global Sustainable Development team in February 2021, having taught part-time in the department from 2018 to 2020.
-I hold an MA in Social Research, MA in International Politics, BA in Politics and Sociology, and am completing a PhD thesis on the transformative capacity of post-2015 development policies.
-Briefly, my research spans development, sociology, and politics in exploring supranational governance with poststructural methods.
+My current role in GSD is split between teaching and administrative management.
+I hold an MA in Social Research, MA in International Politics, BA in Politics and Sociology, and my research focus is completing a PhD thesis on the transformative capacity of post-2015 development policies.
+Briefly, this project spans development, sociology, and politics in exploring supranational governance through poststructural discourse analysis with a feminist intentionality.

 GD909: Global Challenges and Transdisciplinary Responses (Contributing Lecturer).